andrewpo456/Defeating-SkyNet/README.md

 as an atferthought or not at all.
 Millions of computers and devices, all with valuable information and processing power are left vunerable to attack.

-This project specifically looks at botnets: how they work, why they're valuable and why it's so difficult to defeat them.
 It is important to note that his project is intented for learning purposes only, it is not an operational botnet nor do we intend to create one.
 It has been created to help gain an understanding in how practical a massive cyber attack is